Gap insurance in Florida

 What is gap insurance?

 For example, let’s say you still owe $30,000 on your auto loan for your vehicle, but it has depreciated since you purchased it last year.
-If your vehicle is totaled and the current market value for your vehicle is $26,000, this is the amount you’ll receive from your insurance company (minus your deductible).
+If your vehicle is totaled and the current market value for your vehicle is $26,000, this is likely to be the amount you’ll receive from your insurance company (minus your deductible).
 That leaves you on the hook for $4,000 to your lender at a time when you’ll also need to replace your vehicle.
-In this example, gap insurance would pay off that additional $4,000 owed on your loan.
+In this example, gap insurance would help pay off that additional $4,000 owed on your loan.

 How does gap insurance work in Florida?